 The nav station is located in the starboard aft corner of the salon and has all the instruments and electrical panel with dual load groups; tank tender system for all 3 water tanks and holding tank.
 There is a separate gauge for the fuel tank.

--bose speakers in the cockpit and fwd cabin
+Bose speakers in the cockpit and forward cabin

 -12-volt bilge pump with manual/auto by-pass